The Hangover: Critical response

 On Rotten Tomatoes, The Hangover has an approval rating of 79% based on 240 reviews with an average rating of 6.8/10.
 The site's critical consensus reads, "With a clever script and hilarious interplay among the cast, The Hangover nails just the right tone of raunchy humor, and the non-stop laughs overshadow any flaw."
 On Metacritic, the film has a score of 73 out of 100 based on 31 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave it three-and-a-half stars out of four and praised the film for its funniness and comedic approach.
+Roger Ebert of the Chicago Sun-Times gave it three-and-a-half stars out of four and praised the film for its comedic approach.
 A. O. Scott of The New York Times praised Cooper, Helms and Galifianakis for their performances in the film as well as Todd Phillips for its direction.
 Scott later went on to say that the film is "safe as milk".
 Mick LaSalle of the San Francisco Chronicle also praised Phillips' direction.
 LaSalle also praised the film's comedic scenes and called it "the funniest movie so far this year [2009]".
 Betsy Sharkey of the Los Angeles Times praised the film for its perverseness.
 Sharkey also said that the film is "filled with moments as softhearted as they are crude, as forgiving as unforgivable".
 Although Joe Leydon of Variety criticized the film's trailers and TV-spots for its "beer-and-boobs, party-hearty farce", he also praised the film for its cleverness.

 Conversely, Richard Corliss of Time said that "virtually every joke [in the film] either is visible long before it arrives or extends way past its expiration date" and added, "Whatever the other critics say, this is a bromance so primitive it's practically Bro-Magnon."